OlegSokol/ksstroy/README.md

 # ksstroy
-Project I have been worked on to study typical Java application technologies.
+The project that I worked on to study typical Java application technologies.

 The application designed for quantifies the materials, labor, and equipment need to complete a building project.
 Calculations base on default and user custom libraries.